GateNLP/gateplugin-LearningFramework/Overview.md

 * [SciKit-Learn](http://scikit-learn.org/stable/) through the [sklearn-wrapper](https://github.com/GateNLP/sklearn-wrapper), see [Using SciKit Learn](UsingSklearn)
 * [CostSensitiveClassification](http://albahnsen.com/CostSensitiveClassification/index.html) through the [sklearn-wrapper](https://github.com/GateNLP/sklearn-wrapper), see [Using CostCla](UsingCostCla)
 * [Keras-Sparse](https://keras.io/) through the [gate-lf-keras-sparse wrapper](https://github.com/GateNLP/gate-lf-keras-sparse), see [Using KerasSparse](UsingKerasSparse)
+* Pytorch-Json: this is a built-in wrapper to use [Pytorch](https://pytorch.org/) neural networks, see [Using Neural Networks](UsingNeuralNetworks)
+* Keras-Json: this is a built-in wrapper to use [Keras](https://keras.io/) neral networks, see [Using Neural Networks](UsingNeuralNetworks)

 Finally, the application of a trained model can also be performed via the use of a HTTP model application server.
 The LearningFramework supports a very simple HTTP protocol for sending feature vectors to the server in JSON format, getting back the model predictions and applying them to the document that is being processed.
-See [[ServerForApplication]]
+See [ServerForApplication](ServerApplication)

+## Supported Machine Learning Tasks

 The Learning Framework implements different task modes:
 * Classification, which simply assigns a class to each instance annotation.
 For example, each sentence might be classified as having positive or negative sentiment, each word may get assigned a part-of-speech tag, or a document may be classified as being relevant to some topic or not.
 With classification, the parts of text are known in advance and assigned one out of several possible class labels.